Getting ready for your photo session? Here are some helpful ideas!

 Images are selected from my work, Annie’s and a few others.

-I am a Southern California based Portrait, Event and Fine Art Photographer who sees the world a bit differently.
+I am a Southern California based Portrait, Fine Art and Commercial Photographer who sees the world a bit differently.

 Together, we can Capture YOUR Life, One Image at a Time!